If you can't see your Wi-Fi network, or your devices won't connect, don't worry it's usually a quick fix.

 If you've changed your Wi-Fi name or password recently, your devices will need to reconnect using the updated details.
 See "How to change your Wi-Fi name and password" for guidance.

 Some older devices can only connect to 2.4GHz Wi-Fi, not 5GHz.
 If your modem broadcasts both networks (for example, HomeWiFi-2.4G and HomeWiFi-5G), try connecting to the 2.4GHz option.
+You can also enable "band steering" or give both bands the same name if your modem supports it.

 If you can't see your Wi-Fi network at all, you may simply be too far from the modem or blocked by walls or floors.
 Try: